axeldavid/vedur.is/README.md

 Vedur.is
 =========

-This is a simple python interface to get weather information from [Veðurstofan](http://vedur.is).
+This is a simple python interface to get weather information from the Icelandic met office [Veðurstofa Íslands](http://vedur.is).

 Dependencies
 -------------